clarkezone/clarkezone.github.io/_posts/2020-04-16-webapicore-case-of-missing-exception.md

 tags: [ASP.NET Core]
 ---

-I've recently been spending a lot of time getting back into the groove with distributed computing.
+I've recently been spending a lot of time getting back into the groove with distributed computing after a decade or so of absense.
 As part of that I'm been kicking the tires of .NET Core for the first time (and loving it so far, but that's another story).
-A couple of weeks ago, came across a classic problem which I'm sure all backend web developers have come across all too often: a mysterious 400 Bad Request.
+A couple of weeks ago, came across a classic problem which all backend web developers have come across all too often: a mysterious 400 Bad Request.

 I had created and deployed a simple REST API using a WebAPI endpoint backed by EFCore and a SQL database.
 Classic hello world scenario.
 I was deploying to Azure Linux App Service using modern shiny containers and then hitting it with a simple golang client to call the API.
 Extremely simple stuff.
 All of the GET calls were working great but when it came time to test a create operation via a POST I started seeing a 400 Bad Request from WebAPI: